 - Let's check out some clips about the “Beach” (you can use any other keyword as well)

 - Your result will show some nice beach clips – now click on the loupe icon to start your visual search

 - After clicking the loupe icon (or upload your own image or screen-grab on the left) you will see the VisualSearch results showing similar video clips and animations.

-- Thats it – see how easy it is to find similar looking clips and animations at MotionElements.
+- That's it – see how easy it is to find similar looking clips and animations at MotionElements.

 Final Thoughts – Visual Search is the Future!

-This will become more interesting opportunities for the future, most likely on both ends: The contributing producers might become less responsible for matching the best keywords to their files, and the clients will no longer have to guess the – sometimes counter intuitive – keywords they would need to find the content they are looking for.
+This will become more interesting opportunities for the future, most likely on both ends: The contributing producers might become less responsible for matching the best keywords to their files, and the clients will no longer have to guess the – sometimes counter-intuitive – keywords they would need to find the content they are looking for.

 We believe the importance of searching for content visually and/or with other attached information will rise with the amount of content being made available constantly growing.
 Also intercultural and interlanguage can be overcome with visual searches rather than textual based indexing.
 In this aspect, we believe MotionElements has done an important step forward, integrating this future technology now.
-We are looking forward to watch how it develops and is being adopted by clients over time.
+We are looking forward to watching how it develops and is being adopted by clients over time.